jcwang587/math-modeling/docs/01_liter-prog.md

 The screenshot for the MATLAB Live Editor.
 ```

-For the usage with MATLAB, the best native literate programming tool would be MATLAB Live Editor, which creates scripts that combine code, output, and formatted text.
-Divide code into manageable sections that can be run independently.
-View output and visualizations next to the code that produced them.
-Enhance your code and results with formatted text, headings, images, and hyperlinks.
-Insert equations using the interactive editor or create them using LaTeX.
-Save code, results, and formatted text in a single executable document.
+The figure above shows an example of the MATLAB Live Editor in action.
+The left-hand side of the interface allows users to input and edit code, formatted text, and equations using LaTeX, while the right-hand side displays the results of the executed code in real time.
+This dual-panel layout facilitates a seamless workflow, enabling users to combine narrative descriptions with computational output.
+MATLAB Live Scripts are particularly useful for creating interactive tutorials, documenting research workflows, and sharing reproducible analyses, as they integrate code, results, and explanatory text into a single, organized document.

 ```{note}
 In the MATLAB Live Editor, code outputs can be rendered either alongside the text or to the right.
 The code itself can also be hidden entirely, by clicking on the {guilabel}`Hide Code` button on the right.